 For example, this scene goes totally sideways when the wrong song is used:

 In a study by Pex about the state of music on YouTube, it was found that more than 84% of YouTube videos contain at least 10 seconds of music.
-That’s massive when you consider that over 500 hours of content are uploaded to YouTube every minute (!!!) 😱
+That’s massive when you consider that over 500 hours of content are uploaded to YouTube every minute (!!!) 😱, but not surprising!

 Music is an essential ingredient for videos, and one that is often overlooked in building out your channel strategy.
 Smartly using music in your videos can help supercharge your YouTube channel growth.
-Growing a YouTube audience will happen faster than you can imagine.
+Growing your YouTube channel will happen faster than you can imagine when you use music to supercharge your content.
 It’s the secret to taking your channel to the next level ✅

 - Music sets the tone

 - Music builds a connection with your viewers